 The Sims 4 rarely focusses on narrative, but game packs like StrangerVille make a solid case for why it should.
 The mystery presented in this pack unfolds at a fantastic pace, and perfectly fits the world of the game.
 If you’re into alien adventures, or you just want a pack that gives The Sims 4 a bit more structure, check out StrangerVille.

-In addition to rearing interactions, this game pack also provides new activities to perform with your kids (drawing, science experiments, constructing blocks), new items for bedrooms, and much more personality for your entire family.
+In addition to rearing interactions, this game pack also provides new activities to perform with your kids (drawing, science experiments), new items for bedrooms, and much more personality for your entire family.

-If you’re a social media extraordinaire, or just somebody who enjoys the great pleasures of life, then Get Famous has exactly what you’re looking for.
+If you’re a social media extraordinaire, or just somebody who enjoys the grander pleasures in life, then Get Famous has exactly what you’re looking for.
 This star-studded pack allows your Sims to reach for fame and glory through a number of career tracks.
 They can become a famous novelist, an award-winning actor, or even an online blogger.
-The more exposure they get, the more their star will rise – until eventually, they’re shining alongside the biggest names in the Sims.
+The more exposure they get, the more their star will rise – until eventually, they’re shining alongside the biggest names in The Sims.

-Sure, being famous means you’ll also be harassed occasionally – and that you’ll basically have no privacy – but that’s the price of fame.
-Live the glamorous life of high society with this pack, and you’ll be able to indulge in riches and flights of fancy, but be aware that the spotlight can fade, with Sims forced to chase the dazzling highs to stay relevant.
+Sure, being famous means you’ll also be harassed occasionally, and have no privacy, but that’s the price you’ll have to pay.
+Live the glamorous life of high society with this pack, and you’ll be able to indulge in riches and flights of fancy – but be aware the spotlight fades quickly, often to disastrous results.

-The Sims 4 continues to receive major expansion packs, like the recently released Werewolves, and the upcoming school-themed pack High School Years.
+The Sims 4 continues to receive major expansion packs, like the recently released Growing Together.
 This list will be updated as the world of the game evolves.